poechsel/LEIA/lib/README.md

 We use the instruction `refresh` to tell the simulator that the screen can be refreshed.

 ### Functions inside the library
 I give here a listing of functions implemented inside vfx.s.
-A proper documentation for each one is put inside vfx.s [TODO, do a better documentation]
 - putstr: put a string on a screen.
 A string is null-terminated, like in C
     - r0: color
     - r1: x coordinate